spotinst/terraform-provider-spotinst/docs/resources/ocean_automatic_rightsizing.md

    * `memory_min` - (Optional) the minimal value of memory in Gib.
    * `memory_max` - (Optional) the maximal value of memory in Gib.
 * `recommendation_application_hpa` - HPA Rightsizing Rule Recommendation Configuration
-    * `allow_hpa_recommendation` - Determines by the rule if recommendation application is allowed for workloads with HPA definition.
+    * `allow_hpa_recommendations` - Determines by the rule if recommendation application is allowed for workloads with HPA definition.

 * `recommendation_application_intervals` - (Required) Determines the Ocean Rightsizing rule recommendation application intervals.
     * `repetition_basis` - (Optional) Enum: "WEEKLY" "MONTHLY".
 The repetition basis.